gilbarbara/react-spotify-web-playback/README.md

 **styles** `object`
 Customize the player appearance.
 Check `StylesOptions` in the [types](src/types/common.ts).

+**syncExternalDevice** `boolean`
+If there are no URIs and an external device is playing, use the external player context.

 **syncExternalDeviceInterval** `number` _default: 5_
 The time in seconds that the player will sync with external devices